As the saying goes, necessity is the mother of invention, and this was certainly the case with CardNoter.

 Being the inventor that he is, he got to work and developed just such a solution.

 Youngs hand-assembled a business card organizer made with pocketed pages for storing cards and lined paper pages for taking notes.
 The user would simply insert business cards into pockets on the left, and write notes about each contact on the corresponding lined pages on the right side.
 He stamped the front cover with his logo and the product was good to go.

 Youngs distributed the booklets at his next conference and they were such a hit, he immediately put them into production in his Marysville, Ohio, manufacturing facility.
 The new CardNoter would be marketed and sold as a unique promotional product.

 Prototype to Finished Product

 After some fine-tuning and expert product engineering, CardNoter was officially launched in 2017.
-The product’s branding and customization capabilities have since expanded to include digitally-printed, full color front, back, outside and inside covers.
+The product’s branding and customization capabilities have since expanded to include a digitally-printed, full-color front, back, outside, and inside covers.
 Specially-printed inside pages and tip-ins, such as maps and mini-posters, can also be used with CardNoter.

 Custom branded CardNoters have been distributed throughout the U.S. at conferences, conventions, and educational forums; and through local business, political, logistics, and educational groups.